protect the planet

 From global warming to basic stewardship of the land, this list may appeal to teens who want to protect the Earth and their future.
 Just click below or in the navigate menu to the right.

 Arlington County Parks: Want to help rid our parks of invasive species or to keep our waters clean?
-Search the Arlington Parks, Recreation and Cultural Resources volunteer database for opportunities like these.
+Check out a list of volunteer activities you can do to help maintain our beautiful community.

 Boy Scouts of America: As a Scout, you can learn how to camp and hike without leaving a trace and how to take care of the land.
 You’ll study wildlife up close and learn about nature all around you.